Former head of Anglo Irish bank to seek release on bail pending extradition

 "Ireland's delay has been so substantial that, under U.S. law, any action against Mr. Drumm would have been long ago barred by the statute of limitations," they wrote in a court filing this week.

 Drumm was arrested on Oct.
-10 after Irish officials asked that he be extradited to face a 33-cout indictment related to the collapse of Anglo Irish, which was nationalized in early 2009 in a takeover that cost Ireland some 30 billion euros (currently $32.27 billion).
+10 after Irish officials asked that he be extradited to face a 33-cout indictment related to the collapse of Anglo Irish, which was nationalized in early 2009 in a takeover that cost Ireland some 30 billion euros (currently 21 billion pounds).

 Magistrate Judge Donald Cabell noted during Drumm's initial appearance in Boston federal court last month that in most cases people facing extradition hearings in the United States are denied bail.